khoborerkagoj/inc/steps/step8/README.md

 If the calling procedure before a tail call has no arguments, our procedure `copy-arguments` will do a whole bunch of useless copies.
 We can skip the copies in this case.

+When in a procedure call, we can also check if some or all of the arguments are passed unchanged to tail-call procedure, and not go through the step of putting them on the stack and copying them back into the appropriate location.